canjs/canjs/docs/can-guides/experiment/technology/technology.md

 ## Overview

-CanJS, at it's most simplified, consists of key-value __Observables__ connected to different web browser APIs through various connecting libraries.
+CanJS, at its most simplified, consists of key-value __Observables__ connected to different web browser APIs through various connecting libraries.